JMata28/COMP-545-Final-Project-/README.md

 # COMP-545-Final-Project
-This is our submission for COMP 545-001 Analysis of Algorithms - Final Project Group members: Arnold Mpiima, Lalitha Bhavanand, and Jose Mata
+This is our submission for COMP 545-001 Analysis of Algorithms - Final Project Group members: Jose Mata, Arnold Mpiima, and Lalitha Bhavanand

 Fall 2024, Bridgewater State University